sciZer0/7/v/README.md

 And of course, we should be forming a Creator Donation Culture for giving thanks in tokens to creators of ideas and code.<br>

-When people create something not good enough, there must be absolute freedom for everyone to surpass it — to improve it.
+When people create something not good enough, there must be absolute freedom for everyone to surpass it, improve it.

 <p>&nbsp</p>
  <h1 align="center">THE VOTE BLOCKCHAIN</h1>